Bengalis: Partitions of Bengal

 The first partition in 1905 divided the Bengal region in British India into two provinces for administrative and development purposes.
 However, the partition stoked Hindu nationalism.
 This in turn led to the formation of the All India Muslim League in Dhaka in 1906 to represent the growing aspirations of the Muslim population.
 The partition was annulled in 1912 after protests by the Indian National Congress and Hindu Mahasabha.

 The breakdown of Hindu-Muslim unity in India drove the Muslim League to adopt the Lahore Resolution in 1943, calling the creation of "independent states" in eastern and northwestern British India.
 The resolution paved the way for the Partition of British India based on the Radcliffe Line in 1947, despite attempts to form a United Bengal state that was opposed by many people.

 Bangladesh Liberation War

 The rise of self-determination and Bengali nationalism movements in East Bengal, led by Sheikh Mujibur Rahman.
 This eventually culminated in the 1971 Bangladesh Liberation War against the Pakistani military junta.
-The war caused millions of East Bengali refugees to take shelter in neighboring India, especially the Indian state of West Bengal, with Calcutta, the capital of West Bengal, becoming the capital-in-exile of the Provisional Government of Bangladesh.
+The war caused millions of East Bengali refugees to take shelter in neighbouring India, especially the Indian state of West Bengal, with Calcutta, the capital of West Bengal, becoming the capital-in-exile of the Provisional Government of Bangladesh.
 The Mukti Bahini guerrilla forces waged a nine-month war against the Pakistani military.
 The conflict ended after the Indian Armed Forces intervened on the side of Bangladeshi forces in the final two weeks of the war, which ended with the surrender of East Pakistan and the liberation of Dhaka on 16 December 1971.
 Thus, the newly independent People's Republic of Bangladesh was born from what was previously the East Pakistan province of Pakistan.